The Board

 Executive Director

-As Company Secretary, Stephen brings over 25 years of extensive experience in corporate governance, regulatory compliance, and corporate advisory, specialising in board governance and regulatory frameworks.
-He also serves as Executive Director and has previously held CEO and senior executive positions across business, government, and not-for-profit sectors, including publicly listed entities and statutory corporations.
+Stephen is the Executive Director and Company Secretary of Margaret Jurd College, bringing over 25 years of experience in corporate governance, regulatory compliance, strategy, and executive leadership.
+He has held CEO and senior executive roles across business, government, and not-for-profit sectors, including listed companies and statutory authorities.

-Stephen holds an MBA, a Master of Commercial Law, and degrees in management, corporate governance, engineering and business improvement, as well as certifications in cyber security governance.
-He is a Fellow of the Australian Institute of Company Directors (AICD), a Fellow of the Governance Institute of Australia (GIA), and a Fellow of the Chartered Governance Institute (CGI).
-He is also a member of the Commercial Law Association of Australia (CLA) and of the Law Council of Australia.
+Stephen holds an MBA, a Master of Commercial Law, and qualifications in management, corporate governance, engineering, and cybersecurity.
+He is a Fellow of the Australian Institute of Company Directors, the Governance Institute of Australia, and the Chartered Governance Institute, and a member of both the Law Council of Australia and the Commercial Law Association of Australia.
+He is deeply committed to values-based leadership, strategic purpose, and building trust through ethical governance.

 Darren Twist